"How Much Should I Have Saved By 45?"

 DON’T DO THAT.
 Start saving NOW.
 TODAY.
 We can make adjustments to your savings plan later, but it’s essential to start the habit of savings.
 It’s human nature to put off the difficult tasks, but delaying starting your savings can have a significant impact on how difficult it will be to retire.

-Susie is 25 years old.
-Susie decides to begin her retirement savings by contributing $300 to her retirement account every month.
+Let's look at Susie.
+She is 25 years old.
+She doesn't know how much she should have saved yet, but decides to start her retirement savings by contributing $300 to her retirement account every month.
 By age 65, Susie will have saved over $787,000.

-Mark isn’t ready to start saving at 25.
+Mark isn’t sure how much he should have saved, so he delays saving.
 He doesn’t start saving until 5 years after Susie.
-He contributes the same amount of $300 per month, and he retires at the same age as Susie.
-However, his 5-year delay in starting cost him $247,000.
-Mark’s has 46% less money than Susie to live the rest of his retirement.
+He contributes the same $300 per month, and he retires at 65, the same age as Susie.
+Mark's 5-year delay cost him $247,000 in lost savings.
+Susie has 46% MORE money to spend in retirement.

 When it comes to retirement savings, the SINGLE most important step is to start saving NOW

 We will cover the exercise of how to better estimate your retirement needs in a future article, but for now let’s use a benchmark to get started.